With Employees

 Human Resource Development

-In order to become a company that is strict about safety, we use the Safety-dojo, facilities for safety education, in the Study Hall as a base for technical education.
+In order to become a company that is strict and conscientious about safety, we use a safety dojo,a facility for safety education, in the Study Hall, which serves as a base for skills education.
 We also conduct safety experience education, risk assessment education, and hazard prediction training for employees at each level to improve their ability to recognize danger as part of our efforts to increase risk sensitivity.
-We provide the same training for temporary employees as we do for regular employees to help improve their sensitivity to hazards.
-In safety activities with our suppliers, we hold safety study sessions to mutually improve the level of safety, and we also conduct safety training using our safety dojos.
-We are also promoting the establishment and expansion of safety dojos to provide extensive safety education even at remote plants.
+We provide the same training for temporary employees as we do for permanent employees to help improve their sensitivity to hazards.
+In safety activities with our suppliers, we hold safety study sessions to mutually improve the level of safety, as well as safety training using our safety dojo.

 Equipment Safety Measures

-Focus items for the eradication of STOP6, which are the six key factors to prevent serious accidents, are incorporated into our daily activities, and we are working to establish and continue implementing those activities, clarify priorities, and promote countermeasures.
-We aim to create a safe workplace through risk eradication at the process and equipment design stage, and work risk assessments at the installation stage, for the safety of new equipment and lines.
+The key points of STOP 6 for the prevention of serious disasters have been incorporated into our daily activities, and we are working to establish and continue those activities, clarify our priorities, and promote countermeasures.
+As for the safety of new equipment and lines, we aim to create safe workplaces through risks reduction at the process and equipment design stage, and work risk assessments at the installation stage.

 Providing Proper Work Environments